fboes/blogophon/docs/advanced-stuff.md

 Configuring your site search
 ----------------------------

-As the Blogophon is a _static_ site generator, there is no built-in site-search funcitionality.
-Luckily you can use a regular search engine, by submitting a search term, prepended by `site:YOUDOMAIN`.
+As the Blogophon is a _static_ site generator, there is no built-in site-search functionality.
+Luckily you can search your site with any regular search engine by submitting a search term, prepended by `site:YOURDOMAIN`.

-The Blogophon supports this method.
+The Blogophon uses this method to supply a site-search.
 When configuring your blog, you will be asked for a search URL.
-This may be one of the follwing URLs, or any other search engine you can think of:
+This may be one of the following URLs…

 * https://www.google.de/search?q=
 * https://www.bing.com/search?q=